-If the SOGAV valve passes the tests above, there should be no reason to disassemble the SOGAV valve.
+If the SOGAV valve passes the tests above, there should be no reason to disassemble it.
 The problem most likely lies elsewhere.
 In addition to suspecting the electronic controls (outside the scope of this manual), the following possibilities should be considered:

-- Does pressure difference (ΔP) across the valve exceed 200 kPa/2.0 bar?
+- Does pressure difference (ΔP) across the valve exceed 150 kPa/1.5 bar?
 This will prevent valve pull-in. - Are the cables and connectors in good condition?
-Each lead should have less than 0.4 Ω resistance.
+Each lead should have less than 0.4 $\Omega$ resistance.
 Have the cables been burnt?
 Are there intermittent connections at the connectors?
 Are the connectors tight?

-The beveled retaining ring is manufactured from beryllium copper.
-Do not machine, grind, cut, or physically modify in any way.
-Beryllium particulate (dust, mist, fume, fragments, particles, and/or powder) that could result from machining, grinding, cutting, or physically modifying the retaining ring can be a health hazard (see Material Safety Data Sheet).
+BERYLLIUM COPPER-The beveled retaining ring is manufactured from beryllium copper.
+Do not machine, grind, cut, or physically modify the retaining ring in any way.
+Beryllium particulate (dust, Personal Injury mist, fumes, fragments, particles, and/or powder) that could result from machining, grinding, cutting, or physically modifying the retaining ring can be a health hazard (see Material Safety Data Sheet).
 Beryllium copper in solid form and as contained in finished products (in this case, the unmodified retaining ring) presents no special health risks.

 Do not attempt to remove the receptacle from the E-core solenoid assembly.
-The back side of the receptacle is potted, so attempts to remove the receptacle will damage the potting and coil lead wires.
+The back side of the receptacle is potted and attempts to remove the receptacle will damage the potting and coil lead wires.